 Special Assistant to the President & CEO

-Willie Bloomquist enters his third season as a Special Assistant to D-backs President & CEO Derrick Hall after joining the front office in May 2016.
-In this role, Bloomquist assists Hall and other departments throughout the baseball and business side of the organization, including working on-field with Minor League players, attending community events, meeting with corporate partners, interacting with season ticket holders and visiting D-backs Minor League affiliates.
+Willie Bloomquist enters his fourth season as a Special Assistant to D-backs President & CEO Derrick Hall after joining the front office in May 2016.
+In this role, Bloomquist assists Hall and other departments throughout the baseball and business side of the organization, including working on-field with minor league players, attending community events, meeting with corporate partners, interacting with season ticket holders and visiting D-backs Minor League affiliates.

 The Washington native played 3 seasons at ASU (1997-99) and earned 1999 Pac-10 Player of the Year honors as a junior.
 In 1998, he tied a College World Series single-game record with five hits in a game.
 He finished his college career with a .394 average before being drafted by the Mariners in the third round of the 1999 draft.